LoyolaChicagoBooks/introcs-csharp/_sources/appendix/cmdline.txt

-If you can get to a parent folder of a folder that you want in a Windows Explorer window (by right clicking on Start) or Mac Finder, there are shortcuts to opening a terminal with the current directory being one shown in the graphical window:
+If you can get to a parent folder of a folder that you want in a Windows Explorer window (by right clicking on Start) or Mac Finder, there are shortcuts to opening a terminal so the current directory is one being one shown in the graphical window:

 Windows
    #.
 Note: this approach does *not* give your a Mono command prompt.